-Barbie Fever Is About To Blue Shell Super Mario Bros.
-Movie’s High Score
+Barbie Fever Blue Shells Super Mario Bros.
+Movie’s High Score, Takes Over 2023's Top Box Office Spot Nationally

 If you had told me back when the Switch came out that Nintendo would release a major Mario motion picture five years later starring Christopher Pratt, I might have believed you, but I wouldn’t have ever guessed it would go on to be one of the biggest box office hits of 2023.
-I also would never have guessed that it would one day probably be surpassed by a Barbie meta comedy starring Margot Robbie and Ryan Gosling.
+I also would never have guessed that it would one day be surpassed by a Barbie meta comedy starring Margot Robbie and Ryan Gosling.

 But that’s exactly where we find ourselves during this incredibly bizarre moment for global mass market entertainment.
-Here’s current top of the 2023 Hollywood leaderboard according to Box Office Mojo:
+Here was the recent top of the 2023 Hollywood leaderboard according to Box Office Mojo:

 Super Mario Bros.
 Movie